MicroFocus/alm-octane-js-rest-sdk/lib/generate-routes/README.md

 ```

 ## Update client API
-The MF ALM Octane REST API is fully metadata-driven.
+The Open Text ALM Octane REST API is fully metadata-driven.
 When the Octane REST API is updated, you can update the client API from the metadata.

 Create a configuration file (eg `octane.json`) file for updating client API.
 It defines the Octane server's configuration and user credentials.